Notes on Causation, Comparison, and Regression: Regression adjustments in nonexperimental comparisons

 \section{Regression adjustments in nonexperimental comparisons}

 It is common to fit regression models to nonexperimental data, including linear regression, logistic regression, and proportional hazards regression.
-Consider the following linear regression model where the outcome of interest y is regressed on observed covariates or characteristics (e.g., age, gender, and risk factors) and the treatment assignment indicator,\footnote{The treatment assignment indicator of a subject equals one if the subject receives treatment and equals zero otherwise.}
+Consider the following linear regression model where the outcome of interest $y$ is regressed on observed covariates or characteristics (e.g., age, gender, and risk factors) and the treatment assignment indicator,\footnote{The treatment assignment indicator of a subject equals one if the subject receives treatment and equals zero otherwise.}

-In the model, $\varepsilon$ is a random error term with mean zero, distributed independently of the covariates, and $\alpha$, $\beta$ and $\tau$ are the unknown regression coefficients.
-Under the assumption that the observed covariates encompass all relevant confounders, the objective again is to estimate the parameter $\tau$ for the average treatment effect on those treated (ATT).
+In the model, $\varepsilon$ is a random error term with mean zero, distributed mean-independently of the covariates and treatment, and $\alpha$, $\beta$ and $\tau$ are the unknown regression coefficients.
+Under the assumption that the observed covariates encompass all relevant confounders, the objective again is to estimate the parameter $\tau$ for the ATT.
+This parameter is typically estimated by ordinary least squares (OLS) from a random sample of observations from a large (possibly infinite) population, where it is postulated that uncertainty stems from the randomness of the sampling process.

 Arguably, this is the traditional regression approach to causal inference.
-By standard regression theory, if the assumed model is correct, then the traditional ordinary least squares (OLS) estimator is the most efficient, linear unbiased estimator for the ATT.
+By standard regression theory, if the assumed model is correct, then the traditional OLS estimator is the most efficient, linear unbiased estimator for the ATT.
 But where is the experiment?
-Does the above regression approach approximate the above features of randomized experiments?
+Does the regression approach approximate the above features of randomized experiments?
 And what happens if the model is used when it is incorrect?